 Step 4.
 Your current temperature can be found under Drive health.

-After completing the procedures, you will have an idea of the storage device's current temperature, which is essential information you may use to troubleshoot issues or reconsider the cooling system for the device.
+After completing the procedures, you will have a current temperature reading of the storage device, which is useful for troubleshooting or considering adjustments to the cooling system.

-If you do not see the temperature details, it is possible that you do not have a supported drive (currently, only NVMe SSDs are supported) or that you need to run a version of Windows 10 with the drive health feature.
+If you're unable to view temperature details, it might be due to using an unsupported drive (currently only NVMe SSDs are supported) or running a version of Windows 10 without the drive health feature.

 You May Also Like: